LLNL/Silo/docs/Chapter2-Section3.md

   For the unstructured case, it is necessary to store groupel maps that enumerate shared nodes between shared blocks on `MRG` trees that are associated with the individual blocks and **not** the multi-block mesh itself.
   However, the process is otherwise the same.

-  In the `MRG` tree to be associated with a given mesh block, create a child of the root named "neighbors.
+  In the `MRG` tree to be associated with a given mesh block, create a child of the root named "neighbors."
+For each neighboring block of the given mesh block, define a groupel map of type DB_NODECENT, enumerating the nodes in the current block that are shared with another block (or of type `DB_ZONECENT` enumerating the nodes in the current block that abut another block).
-  " For each neighboring block of the given mesh block, define a groupel map of type DB_NODECENT, enumerating the nodes in the current block that are shared with another block (or of type `DB_ZONECENT` enumerating the nodes in the current block that abut another block).
   Underneath this node in the `MRG` tree, create a region representing each neighboring block of the given mesh block and associate the appropriate groupel map with each region.

   Multi-Block, Structured Adaptive Mesh Refinement: